 Now that we have one of the largest social app releases since the industry’s inception it’s clear that Threads, launched to capitalize on a potentially short-term instability in a core industry player, will continue to challenge Twitter’s standing into the future.
-Threads lacks the searchability and the “first to know” trends capabilities, which are competitive limitations, but the culture and feel has been hailed as refreshing in comparison to the bird.
+Threads lacks the searchability and the “first to know” trends capabilities, which are competitive limitations, but the culture and feel have been hailed as refreshing in comparison to the bird.
 The platform’s focus on short-form text content and soap box public content leanings, combined with an enormous built-in potential userbase from Meta, position it as a primary alternative mode of breaking news, releasing brand communications, and more.

 So, how will Threads impact the PR and communications space, and how should brands and agencies incorporate it into their planning?